mariadb-corporation/MaxScale/Documentation/Monitors/Galera-Monitor.md

 is not available, then the next node with the highest priority rank is used.
 In this case it would be `node-3`.
 If both `node-1` and `node-3` were down, then `node-2` would be used.
 Because `node-4` has a value of 0 in _priority_, it will never be the master.
-Nodes without priority are considered as having the lowest priority rank and will be used only if all nodes with priority ranks are not available.
+Nodes without _priority_ parameter are considered as having the lowest priority rank and will be used only if all nodes with _priority_ parameter are not available.

 With priority ranks you can control the order in which MaxScale chooses the master node.
 This will allow for a controlled failure and replacement of nodes.